Market Analysts see Akebia Therapeutics Inc. [AKBA] falling to $2. Time to buy?

-Akebia Therapeutics Inc. [NASDAQ: AKBA] surged by $0.04 during the normal trading session on Thursday and reaching a high of $0.548 during the day while it closed the day at $0.54.
+Akebia Therapeutics Inc. [NASDAQ: AKBA] traded at a low on 04/22/22, posting a -0.65 loss after which it closed the day’ session at $0.47.
 The company report on April 6, 2022 that Akebia Therapeutics Announces Poster Presentations at National Kidney Foundation Spring Clinical Meetings 2022.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse